jsefiani/pokemon-web-app/README.md

 The image will be display above the name.
 The stats will be presented in a 2x3 grid.
 The moves will be divided in the possible ways of learning them.
 Do note that not all pokemon have moves in all 4 ways (level-up, tutor, egg, machine).

 You can select these moves and they will be added to the list of selected moves.
 The amount of selected moves is limited to 4.
-The amount is not the only limitation, as 3 of the 4 learning methods should only have maximun 1 selected move.
-I.e. you can only have 1 machine-learned move, 1 egg-learned move and 1 tutor-learned move.
-The amount of level-up-learned moves is unlimited.

-Examples of combinations that are allowed:

-- 1 egg-learned move, 1 tutor-learned move, 1 machine-learned move, 1 level-up-learned move
-- 1 tutor-learned move, 2 level-up learned moves
-- 4 level-up learned moves
-- 1 egg-learned move

-Examples that are not allowed:

-- No moves
-- 2 tutor-learned moves
-- 2 level-up-learned moves and 2 machine-learned moves

 To remove a move from the selected moves, you have to click the move in the move-list again.
 The move-list thus functions as a toggle as to selecting and unselecting a move.